thegetty/inventories-and-surveys/content/part-i/chapter-4.md

 - **Lincoln Historic Environment Record.** As discussed in [chapter 13](/part-iv/chapter-13/), the City of Lincoln, U.K., has deployed Arches as its HER, branded Arcade, to manage the city’s archaeological and architectural heritage.
 See https://arcade.lincoln.gov.uk/.

 - **City and County of San Francisco.** The City and County of San Francisco has deployed Arches, known as SF Survey, as the city’s heritage inventory and as a tool to carry out a citywide survey.
-See https://sfculturalheritage.org and https://sfplanning.org/project/citywide-cultural-resources-survey.
+See https://sfculturalheritage.org.

 - **Te Kaunihera o Tāmaki Makaurau / Auckland Council.** In Aotearoa / New Zealand, Arches has been deployed to manage and publicly share information about heritage places in Tāmaki Makaurau / Auckland.